productguy94/merchant-sdk-php/README.md

 ## Getting Started
 To get started, create an instance of the Merchant class.
 You will need a copy of your Bitsika API `Secret Key`.
-This can be found of the [Keys and Security page](https://merchant.bitsika.africa/dashboard/merchant/keys-and-security) of our [Console](https://merchant.bitsika.africa/).
+This can be found on the [Keys and Security page](https://merchant.bitsika.africa/dashboard/merchant/keys-and-security) of our [Console](https://merchant.bitsika.africa/).